lulia0228/Document_IE/README.md

 # Document_IE

-This repo use GCN to extract entities from semi_structured document.
+This repo use GCN to extract entities from semi-structured document.